ma-sharifi/Battleship/README.md

+# Battleship Game

 ## Battleship Game

-Notify Opponent about his turn

-# Battleship Game
 Battleship Game is an assessment for AA bank.

 ## Assumption
 1. We have 2 players.
 Player1 and Player2.
+2. Player 1 is the first one to join the game.
-2. There is no need to persist the state of each object.
+3. There is no need to persist the state of each object.
-3. Simplicity is more important than other things.
+4. Simplicity is more important than other things.

 ## Introduction
 The problem and its solution are explained.